Managed Exclusion Orders

 - That relevant new evidence has become available that should be considered.

-A different OSCAR Case Manager to the one involved in issuing you with your MEO will investigate your appeal and report to the Vice Provost who will decide whether or not to allow the appeal.
-The OSCAR Case Manager will make recommendations to the Vice Provost.
+A different OSCAR Case Manager to the one involved in issuing you with your MEO will investigate your appeal and report to the Pro-Vice-Chancellor who will decide whether or not to allow the appeal.
+The OSCAR Case Manager will make recommendations to the Pro-Vice-Chancellor.
 An appeal against an MEO is normally processed within 10 working days.